Bertram Park: Photographic career

 In 1934, Park and Gregory produced publicity photographs for a production of Hamlet at the New Theatre, London, one of which was the basis for Walter Sickert's 1935 painting Jessica Tandy and John Gielgud in Hamlet.
 In 1935 they photographed Gielgud's Romeo and Juliet in which Gielgud and Laurence Olivier exchanged the roles of Romeo and Mercutio.

+In 1935, Sun Bathing Review: The Quarterly Journal of the Sun Societies appointed Bertram Park as honorary art editor.

 Park and Gregory's theatrical portraits form part of the University of Bristol Theatre Collection.

 Park also produced a number of photographic books featuring the female nude and supplied photographs to naturist publications.
 This aspect of his oeuvre is discussed extensively in Annebella Pollen's 2021 book, Nudism in a Cold Climate.
 One of his models was the 1950s glamour model Pamela Green.

 Police career

 Outside photography, Park was a Commandant in the Metropolitan Special Constabulary and was noted as such in 1927 and 1939.

 Roses

 Park was an expert on the cultivation of the rose about which he wrote many books.
 He was the editor of The Rose Annual and in 1957 a review in the American Institute of Biological Sciences described his The Guide to Roses, for which he also provided the photographs, as "the last word on roses".